ihmeuw/vivarium_research/docs/source/gbd2017_models/causes/neoplasms/prostate_cancer/cancer_model.rst

 Model Assumptions and Limitations
 +++++++++++++++++++++++++++++++++

+1. Within GBD 2017, after diagnosis/ treatment if a patient survives more than 10 years, they are considered cured for calculating disability.
+For simulation models, this means that if the simulation is run for more than 10 years, then excess mortality rate exists due to cancer after
+10 years and the number of deaths increase.
+But as per GBD 2017, after 10 years, the patients do not have excess mortality rate.
+So, this model might over estimate deaths in that scenario.

 .. todo::

-   Add assumptions and limitations.
+   Add more assumptions and limitations.

 Cause Model Diagram
 -------------------

 Within GBD 2017 data, the remission rate is not available which makes it difficult to transition through the states.
 So, due to data limitations we are simplifying the model.

 Note: This simpliflication might over estimate the number of deaths.
+See Model Assumptions and Limitations section for more information.

 .. image:: cancer_cause_model.svg